marcobellaccini/nanvault/README.md

 2. Clone this repo (`git clone https://github.com/marcobellaccini/nanvault`)
 3. Build with *shards* (`shards build`)

-Instead, if you have Docker, you can compile a statically-linked binary by running the build script:
+Instead, if you have Docker, you can compile a statically-linked binary (using the official Crystal Alpine-Linux Docker images) by running the build script:
 ```
 ./build.sh [debug/release]
 ```